Talking Development Gaps on The Grit & Growth Podcast.

 More importantly, this is about opening up a more honest dialogue around development.
 If we’re not willing to talk about what athletes are actually experiencing—the pressure, the identity strain, the accumulation of stress—then we’re going to keep mislabeling the outcomes and miss the real opportunity to support them in a way that actually translates.

 Huge thank you to the Grit & Growth team for having me.
-Part 2 will feature one of my current athletes.

 Unlock Your Potential and Build Your Longevity